Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Guardian is a newspaper, but most of you who read it probably read it online.
 The platform is important, but even as traditional newspapers move online, they still practice a type of journalism that is considered the purpose of print.

-In addition, experts say, “long-form” articles will be written in a detailed and engaging manner.
-They will certainly be longer than daily news.
-However, the important thing to note is still the content of the newspaper rather than its length.
+Additionally, experts say, “long-form” articles will be written in a more detailed and engaging way.
+They will certainly be longer than daily news reports.
+However, the point of the paper is still more about the content than the length.

 Hoang Ton (according to NL)